 A Wild Place

-The Greenbelt includes New York City’s largest remaining forest preserve, offering you an oasis of peace, quiet, and solitude.
+The Greenbelt includes New York City’s largest remaining forest preserve, offering an oasis of peace, quiet, and solitude.
 It is also home to tidal and fresh water wetlands, oak and beech forests, open meadows, and rolling hills that offer visitors a glimpse into the natural and pastoral heritage of Staten Island.
 The Greenbelt is an extraordinary natural resource visited by over one million people annually.

 Play and Exercise

-Recreational activities ranging from trail runs to fitness classes and group hikes are offered for every age and fitness level.
+Recreational activities ranging from trail races to fitness classes and group hikes are offered for every age and fitness level.
 Golf, archery, baseball, hiking, tennis, soccer, birding and enchanting carousel rides are also available in the Greenbelt.
 Volunteer opportunities – outdoors as well as indoors – abound for people of all ages

 New York City Parkland